 (3) to reduce the wage rate of any employee in order to comply with this chapter."

-If you believe that your rights might have been violated and you were discriminated against because of your age, please contact an age discrimination lawyer at The Weiner Law Firm LLC to discuss your rights.
+If you believe that your rights might have been violated and you were discriminated against because of your age, please contact an age discrimination lawyer at Weiner & Sand LLC to discuss your rights.